VERG Brooklyn Veterinary Team

 On her personal time, Milagros enjoys Sunday dinners with her four kids and husband and wine poolside in her back yard watching her dog Rayvyn chase after birds.

-Richard O. Davis Jr., Supervisor
+Richard O. Davis Jr., Inventory Coordinator

 Richard O. Davis, Jr. (better known as Davis) has been a hospital supervisor for 3+ years.
 Davis’ connection to the vet field goes beyond working at VERG.
 Davis was the owner of a pet supply and grooming store in Bedford-Stuyvesant.
 Davis is a huge pet lover who has three 3 cats and one 1 dog.